-Slide a bead onto the wire.
+Once you’ve wrapped most of the way up the key, slide a bead onto the wire.
 If you are using the flower and leaf beads like mine, slide on the leaf.

 Continue wrapping, pulling the bead flat against the key.
 Wrap a few more times around.
 The wraps should go under the bead or next to it. (not on top of the bead.)

 Wrap around a few times to secure the bead.

 Add another bead to the wire.
 I added my flower bead.